Sports Code of Conduct

-Bicycles may be brought to school and left in the bike rack in the designated area.
-While all standard precautions will be taken to protect bicycles from any interference, the school accepts no responsibility for any bicycles that are brought to school.
+Bikes and scooters may be brought to school and left in the bike rack near Room 15.
+While all standard precautions will be taken to protect them from any interference, the school accepts no responsibility for any bikes or scooters that are brought to school and recommends that students bring a lock as a precaution.
 Please ensure your child is fully aware of all road safety practices and wears a correctly fitted helmet.

 Please advise the school office if your child needs to take any form of medication during the school day.
 Staff are not allowed to administer medication (including panadol or similar pain relief) without parental consent.
 Consent forms should be signed at the school office.

 Should your child have an accident at school our staff are trained in first aid and will attend to the problem.
 If a doctor is needed you will be contacted immediately.
 For this reason please ensure the school has your contact details and please advise us immediately if anything changes.

 If your child is unwell they should not come to school.
 Keeping your child at home helps them to recover more quickly and also minimises the spread of illnesses to other students.
 Below is a guide to help identify the times when your child should stay at home.

 |Cold or flu symptoms||We recommend you keep your child at home especially if they are sneezing and/or coughing.|